Road to Freedom (album)

-Road to Freedom is the debut album of soul and jazz band Young Disciples, the only album the band ever released.
-Issued in 1991 on the Talkin' Loud label in the UK and on Polygram in the US, the critically well-received album was influential in the music genres of acid jazz and neo soul.
+Road to Freedom is the only album by British-American soul and jazz band Young Disciples.
+Released in 1991 on the Talkin' Loud label in the UK and on Polygram in the US, the critically well-received album was influential in the music genres of acid jazz and neo soul.
 Containing two charting singles, "Get Yourself Together" and "Apparently Nothin'", the album reached a chart position of number 21.
 It was on the short list of nominees for the 1992 Mercury Prize and was reissued in 1993 in limited edition with a bonus remix EP of the song "Apparently Nothin'".

 Background

 The Young Disciples were formed when British duo Femi Williams and Marco Nelson invited American vocalist Carleen Anderson to join them.
 The trio released two singles, each of which charted separately twice: "Get Yourself Together" at number 68 (1990-10-13) and number 65 (1991-10-05) and "Apparently Nothin'" at number 46 (1991-02-23) and number 13 (1991-08-03).
 A 1992 eponymous EP also charted, reaching number 48 (1992-09-02).

 The Independent described "Apparently Nothin'" as "era-defining", indicating that singer Anderson "became one of the most recognisable voices of the soul, jazz-funk movement" of the time and that the emergence of the band along with acts Soul II Soul, Omar, Incognito, D'Influence and Galliano "was as groundbreaking an era as black British music has ever known."
 But in spite of the success of the singles and the album, which charted at number 21, it was the only album the trio ever produced.
 According to Anderson, the album was a "fluke", as Nelson "never felt comfortable or wanted the role of being an artist".